The Philipp Schwartz Initiative of the Alexander von Humboldt Foundation: Funding for at-risk researchers

 In 2015, the Philipp Schwartz Initiative (PSI) was launched by the Alexander von Humboldt Foundation and the Federal Foreign Office and enables German universities and research institutions to host researchers at risk on the basis of a fellowship.
 The Initiative is financed by the Federal Foreign Office, the Alfried Krupp von Bohlen und Halbach Foundation, the Andrew W. Mellon Foundation, the Fritz Thyssen Foundation, the Gerda Henkel Foundation, the Klaus Tschira Foundation, the Robert Bosch Stiftung, the Stifterverband and the Stiftung Mercator.

 More than 220 threatened researchers from e.g., Turkey, Syria or Iran have so far managed to continue their research in Germany.
 Currently (as of January 2020) there are about 120 Philipp Schwartz Fellows in Germany.
+For more information please see the just to the 5th anniversary of the Initiative published brochure.
 The first fellowship holder at TUM was able to start his research stay in 2017.
 In 2019/2020, seven additional fellowships were awarded to researchers from Turkey and Yemen, who are now able to conduct their research at TUM for two years.

 Already in 2016, TUM has successfully applied with a support concept as a hosting institution.
 Therefore, new applications can build upon an existing central support concept.
 Interested TUM professors are strongly encouraged to contact TUM ForTe.
 We offer to support you in finding suitable candidates for a Philipp Schwartz Fellowship.
 The application process is carried out centrally via TUM ForTe in consultation with you and in cooperation with other TUM institutions.